-We have audited the accompanying financial statements of the governmental activities, the business type activities and each major fund of the Civic-Recreational-Industrial Authority (the CRIA), a component unit of the City of Industry (the City), California, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the CRIA's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities, business-type activities and each major fund of the Civic-Recreational-Industrial Authority (the CRIA), a component unit of the City of Industry, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise CRIA's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities and each major fund of CRIA, as of June 30, 2022, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, business-type activities, and each major fund of the CRIA, as of June 30, 2023, and the respective changes in financial position, and, where applicable, cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.